View Edward Daul's Obituary on greenbaypressgazette.com and share memories

 Edward Daul

+He was preceded in death by his wife of 54 years Audrey in 2006, infant son John, sisters Bernice Daul, Bernadine (Ted) Vandenbush, brothers Louis (Harriet) Daul, Clarence (Oliva) Daul and son-in-law Dean Laurent.

+Edward's family would like to give a special thank you to the staff at Rebekah Haven, especially Sherry Stock for the wonderful care given to Ed.
+They would also like to thank Sue Rasmussen for the friendship she has given Ed through the past fourteen years, and to Heartland Hospice for their care.

-Family and friends may visit at St. John the Evangelist Catholic Church, 427 St. John Street, Green Bay, on Tuesday, July 30, from 10:00am until 10:45am.
-Mass of Christian Burial will be celebrated at 11:00am with the Very Reverand Brian Belongia officiating.
+Family and friends may visit at St. John the Evangelist Catholic Church, 413 St. John Street, Green Bay, on Tuesday, July 30, from 10:00am until 10:45am.
+Mass of Christian Burial will be celebrated at 11:00am with the Very Rev. Brian Belongia officiating.
 Entombment in Allouez Chapel Mausoleum.
 Cotter Funeral and Cremation Care is assisting the family with arrangements.